-As at 31 December 2022, the Company had 100 employees, working across a range of roles.
+As at 31 December 2023, the Company had 87 employees, working across a range of roles.
 These employees make a real difference in determining how successfully the Company operates.
-The creativity, innovation and individuality of the Company's employees enables the Company to build on its future capability to operate effectively in a competitive market, and continue to have aspirations which are challenging and rewarding.
-The Company respects and recognises the importance of individuality as part of its ongoing commitment to promoting a culture where individuality is celebrated.
+The commitment to customer experience and innovation of the Company's employees enables the Company to build on its future capability to operate effectively in a competitive market and continue to have aspirations which are challenging and rewarding.
+The Company respects and recognises the importance of individuality as part of its ongoing commitment to promoting an inclusive and diverse culture.

 The Company also understands that being a diverse business goes beyond having legally compliant policies and practices; it includes a focus on creating an innovative, integrated organisation where people feel valued, inspiring them to perform at their best.